EO-DataHub/eodhp-guide/services/resource-catalogue-ui.md

 ## Summary

 The Resource Catalogue User Interface (RC UI) is a React-based web application that provides users with the ability to discover, browse, visualize, and interact with geospatial data from STAC (SpatioTemporal Asset Catalog) collections.
-The application enables users to search for satellite imagery and other Earth observation data, view items on an interactive map, analyze data properties, and initiate data ordering and processing workflows.
+The application enables users to search for satellite imagery, Earth observation data, and climate projection data, view items on an interactive map, analyze data properties, and initiate data ordering and processing workflows.

 ### Code Repositories and Artifacts